 Land that is contaminated by hazardous substances and industrial pollutants — such as Superfund sites — may affect groundwater nearby.
 If pollutants get into the groundwater, they can be released as vapors into soils and even buildings in the surrounding area.

 In general, water is being drawn out the state’s aquifers faster than it is being replenished.
 If this overuse continues, groundwater may not be available as needed in the future.
 And groundwater availability is not only an issue for people; discharge of groundwater to surface waters allows streams to flow beyond rain and snowmelt periods and sustains lake levels during dry spells.
 The sustained lakes and streams in turn support a variety of plants and animals.

 The increasing demand for groundwater

-The source of clean water in the Twin Cities metro area has shifted from primarily surface water in the 1940s to primarily groundwater now.
+The primary source of clean water in the Twin Cities metro area has shifted from surface water in the 1940s to groundwater.
 Over time, the level of the region’s most plentiful and most-used aquifer, the Prairie du Chien, has steadily declined in selected regions, as the metropolitan area has become more populated.